British Society of Scientific Glassblowers

 Society meetings are held at regular intervals, often in places of work, to allow demonstration and sharing of techniques, as well as to catch up with old friends.
 The Society encourages and promotes high standards, and the acquisition of skills and technical knowledge of glass, and related instruments and apparatus.
 To this end, the Society sets standards of working, and training syllabi, and provides examiners, certificates and Annual awards.

 An annual symposium is held, organised in rotation by the Society sections, where papers are presented and awards made.
 Trade exhibitors are invited to display their products, and visitors are welcome.
-For details of the next symposium, visit the symposium page.

 The British Society of Scientific Glassblowers is just one of the many Scientific Glassblowing Societies around the world, and we keep close contact with many of them.